DevLoL/devbot/README.md

 Prints a human-readable summary of the hourly weather-data provided by forecast.io for Linz.

 ## additional features
 the bot periodically checks the status of devlol in the hackerspace api.
-If the status has changed it reports it to the channel.
+If the status has changed it reports it to the channel and also keeps the topic up to date.

+## legacy

+* status: used to handle the manual status flag, is now replaced by more precise and automatic door_locked